thoughtworks-jumpstart/guides/docs/frontend-web-development/react-testing-library.md

 ## Testing for input events

-Text input fields are very common.
-Let's take a look an example.
+You are going to see text input fields a lot in projects.
+Let's take a look at how to work with them.

 Say we have some data: